-Most hacksaws have a metal construction that is sturdy and impact resistant, yet light to use.
-In addition, the best hacksaws have a comfortable ergonomic soft grip handles that make them nice and grippy as well as comfortable to use.
-Some have a grip at each end so they can be used two handed.
+Most hacksaws or metal cutting hand saws have a metal construction that is sturdy and impact resistant, yet light to use.
+In addition, the best hacksaws have a comfortable ergonomic soft grip handle that makes them nice and grippy as well as comfortable to use.
+Some hack saws have a grip at each end so they can be used two handed.

-Hacksaws consist of a frame that holds a thin but strong blade tight across a gap.
+Hacksaws consist of a metal frame that holds a thin but strong blade tight across a gap.
 This blade can often be angled for different purposes.
-Some hacksaws come with built-in storage like the Stanley 020108 and Irwin I-125 hacksaws.
-These are perfect for spare blades which is handy as you will always have a spare to hand should you need it.
+Some hacksaws come with built-in storage for spare hacksaw blades like the Stanley 020108 and Irwin I-125 hacksaws.

-Standard hacksaws like the Bahco 319 take a 10 or 12” blade and most brands will take any brand of blade.
-You can buy different blades for different materials such as wood and metal.
-In addition, you can get blades with different numbers of teeth for rougher or finer cuts.
-If you want to achieve a smooth finish, look for a higher teeth per inch ratio like the Gardena Sierra Combisystem.
-For thick heavy pieces, you will require a blade with a lower number of teeth per inch.
+Standard hacksaws like the Bahco 319 take a 10″ or 12″ blade and most brands will take any brand of blade.
+You can also buy different hacksaw blades for cutting different materials such as wood and metal.
+In addition, you can get hack saw blades with different numbers of teeth for rougher or finer cuts.
+If you want to achieve a smooth finish, look for a higher TPI (teeth per inch) ratio like that on the Gardena Sierra Combisystem.
+For thick heavy pieces, you will require a metal blade with a lower number of teeth per inch.
 The best hacksaw blades are thin but very strong and have precision machined teeth for accurate cuts.

 Hacksaw blades are generally made from carbon steel, bi-metal or HSS steel.
-Hacksaw blades can be quite brittle so bi-metal blades were developed to minimize this risk.
+Hacksaw blades can be quite brittle so bi-metal blades were developed to minimize the risk of fracture.
 HSS steel is heat treated to create a hard cutting edge and a shatter resistant back.

-Hacksaws have a tensioning mechanism which ensures that the thin blade is held taught and you get an accurate cut with no wobbling or meandering.
-Hacksaws have a variety of tensioning mechanisms and the easiest to use is an integrated tension wheel in the handle of the saw.
+Hacksaws have a tensioning mechanism which ensures that the thin metal blade is held taught and you achieve an accurate cut without wobbling or meandering.
+Hacksaws have a variety of tensioning mechanisms and the easiest to use is an integrated tension wheel that is built into the handle of the saw.

 The higher the blade tension the more accurately you will be able to cut, even tough materials.
-For instance, the Facom FCM601 hacksaw has an 80 kg blade tension which makes it one of the best hacksaws you can buy in Amazon.
+For instance, the Facom FCM601 hacksaw has an 80 kg blade tension which makes it one of the best hacksaws you can buy.

 What is a hacksaw used for?

-A hacksaw is a fine-toothed saw mainly used for cutting metal.
-The equivalent saw for cutting wood is usually called a bow saw.
-A hacksaw has a C-shaped frame that holds a blade under tension.
-A screw or similar mechanism can be used to adjust the tension
+A hacksaw is effectively a fine-toothed handsaw for metal.
+The equivalent handsaw for cutting wood is usually the bow saw.
+A hacksaw has a C-shaped frame that holds a metal blade under tension.
+A screw or similar mechanism can be used to adjust the tension.

 A hacksaw is mainly used to cut metal such as bars, pipes and rods.
-It is also very useful for cutting plastics and can be used to cut plastic pipes and conduit.
-Some blades can also cut wood, tiles and glass.
+It is also very useful for cutting plastics, such as plastic pipes and conduit.
+Some hacksaw blades can also cut wood, tiles and glass.